 In trying to achieve the Plan's core elements, County baseline standards for future planned developments should address or continue to address the topics listed below.
 Following establishment of the minimum standards, the County should adopt the baseline standards as part of its development code.
-PDs that include a parcel or parcels of land that have varying future land use designations and/or varying zoning classifications may be deemed consistent with the Comprehensive Plan if the total density proposed does not exceed the maximum combined density permitted in the future land use designations and/or zoning districts.
+PDs that include a parcel or parcels of land that have varying future land use designations and/or varying zoning classifications may be deemed consistent with the Comprehensive Plan if the total density pro-